adreena/Continous_Control/report.md

 For this experiment, I used a model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional, continuous action spaces and uses some of the deep learning tricks that were introduced along with Deep Q-Networks.
-This algorithm is introduced in [Continuous control With Deep Reinforcement Learning](https://arxiv.org/abs/1509.02971) paper and it is built off Deterministic Policy Gradients to produce a policy-gradient actor-critic algorithm called Deep Deterministic Policy Gradients (DDPG).
+This algorithm is fully explained in [Continuous control With Deep Reinforcement Learning](https://arxiv.org/abs/1509.02971) paper and it is built off Deterministic Policy Gradients to produce a policy-gradient actor-critic algorithm called Deep Deterministic Policy Gradients (DDPG).

 ### Agent